 But, what did their demanding voyage produce?
 A colony.
 A nation.
 A better life for their children.
 The chance to worship God as they pleased, and leave a stagnant life behind.

-Of the eighteen women aboard the ship, only five lived to celebrate their first harvest; but their sacrifices are remembered, three hundred and ninety-seven Thanksgivings later.
+Of the eighteen women aboard the ship, only five lived to celebrate their first harvest; but their sacrifices are remembered, three hundred and ninety-eight Thanksgivings later.

 And what of the new life they sought for their children?
 It was everything they hoped for, and more.